|

 The cycle starts again and again.

-the fourth or fifth station,
+By the fourth or fifth station,

 you’ll feel exhausted and your brain starts to ache.
 You’ll